 Injecting your Turkey

-A final, more surgical option for adding salt and moisture retaining qualities to your turkey breast is to inject it with a slaty, flavorful solution.
+A final, more surgical option for adding salt and moisture retaining qualities to your turkey is to inject it with a slaty, flavorful solution.

-Just PLEASE be careful not to do this to a bird that’s already been injected as described above or your turkey breast will become overly salty.
+Just PLEASE be careful not to do this to a bird that’s already been injected as described above or your turkey will become overly salty.

 You can use a mixture of turkey stock, melted butter, cajun spices or your favorite BBQ rub; and any other herbs and spices you want to flavor your turkey breast with.